japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 If there is _no_ job for the `ResultStage`, you should see the following INFO message in the logs:

 ```
-INFO DAGScheduler: Ignoring result from [task] because its job has finished
+Ignoring result from [task] because its job has finished
 ```

 Otherwise, when the `ResultStage` has a `ActiveJob`, `handleTaskCompletion` checks the status of the partition output for the partition the `ResultTask` ran for.